claire-fang/cs182-final-project/README.md

 # 🔍 Understanding Fine-Tuned GPT-2 on Algorithmic Tasks

 This repository contains the code and data for our project exploring the mechanistic interpretability of GPT-2-small fine-tuned on two algorithmic tasks: array sorting and modular subtraction.
 We investigate how structured representations emerge across transformer layers and whether task-specific reasoning circuits can be identified.
 All of our code are included in the `.ipynb` notebooks and you may run them directly.
-We've also provided some of the generated files and you may load them directly to save time.
+We've also provided some of the generated files and you may load them directly(remember to change file paths) to save time.

 📌 Key Features